myrahmoun/handbook/kempner_computing_handbook/s5_ai_scaling_and_engineering/scalability/gpu_profiling.md

 ```
 ## Profiling using Pytorch Profiler
 PyTorch profiler is a tool that facilitates collecting different performance metrics at runtime to better understand what happens behind the scene.
 For example, during training of a ML model, torch profiler can be used for understanding the most expensive model operators, their impact and studying device kernel activity.
 More particularly to answer the following questions:
-* How much GPU run time contirbutes to Computation, Communication or Memory related kernels.
+* How much GPU run time contributes to Computation, Communication or Memory related kernels.
 * How much these different categories overlap one another (non-blocking kernel calls or multiple parallel cuda streams can be used to provide overlapping).
 * What kernels are the most expensive ones within the above categories (breakdown).